MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - Configuration Manager: ConfigMgr notifications only unless Office updates are pre-staged.
 - Office CDN: Office notifications only

-> [!NOTE]
-*Office and ConfigMgr notifications can both occur when Office 365 Client Management Enabled (OfficeMgmtCom=1), and when ConfigMgr software deployment has Available time prior to Deadline.
+Note that Office and Configuration Manager notifications can both occur when Office 365 Client Management Enabled (OfficeMgmtCom=1), and when ConfigMgr software deployment has Available time prior to Deadline.
 Meaning, IT Pro pre-staged Office content using ConfigMgr on the machine prior to Deadline.
 In this scenario, both ConfigMgr and Office will deliver end-user notifications independently based on deadline defined in ConfigMgr.

 ## Considerations for choosing how to deliver updates